adanvdo/YT-RED-UI/README.md

 ## CHANGELOG <a name="changelog"></a>

+### 8/17/2022 v1.0.1.14
+- Added Manual Update Requirement to releases.
+YT-RED will now inform users if a manual update is required.
+- Fixed bug where YT-RED_Updater was not replaced if a new updater was included in a release
+- Fixed bug where the program state was not properly reset after a failed download

 ### 7/28/2022 v1.0.1.13
 - Fixed bug where updater failed if it did not find any locked files
 - Fixed bug where downloads failed if segment post-processing parameters were not included